José Eduardo dos Santos: Controversial issues

-Dos Santos has been accused of having led one of the most corrupt regimes in Africa by ignoring the economic and social needs of Angola and focusing his efforts on amassing wealth for his family and silencing his opposition, while nearly 70% of the population lives on less than $2 a day.
+Dos Santos led one of the most corrupt regimes in Africa by ignoring the economic and social needs of Angola and focusing his efforts on amassing wealth for his family and silencing his opposition, while nearly 70% of the population lived on less than $2 a day.

 Dos Santos became wealthy when he first took power, and began amassing larger assets during and after the Angolan civil wars.
 When the ceasefire occurred and large portions of the economy were partially privatized, he took several emerging companies and industries.
 He helped arrange similar takeovers of several other natural resource industries.
+According to Transparency International, Angola had a reputation as one of the world's most corrupt countries by the end of Dos Santos' reign.

 Eventually the Angolan Parliament made it illegal for the president to have financial holdings in companies and organizations.
 In response to this, dos Santos supposedly began arranging for his daughter to receive the financial kickbacks and assets from these companies.
-Dos Santos then began using the government to take direct control of stakes in companies offered as kickbacks which he indirectly controlled and reaped the benefits of and managed to retain large corporate assets through proxies.
+Dos Santos then began using the government to take direct control of stakes in companies offered as kickbacks, which he indirectly controlled and reaped the benefits of and managed to retain large corporate assets through proxies.

-In what has become known as the Luanda Leaks, a vast network of more than 400 banks, companies, and consultants was revealed to have engaged in money-laundering for the dos Santos family.
+In what has become known as the Luanda Leaks, a vast network of more than 400 banks, companies, and consultants was revealed to have engaged in money laundering for the dos Santos family.
 Among others, these include firms such as Banco BIC, founded by dos Santos family billionaire associate Américo Amorim, Boston Consulting Group, McKinsey & Company,PwC, Eurobic, and a shell company called Athol Limited.
 According to Angolan media reports, Brave Ventures, a firm run by Swiss art dealer Yves Bouvier, was also implicated in money-laundering activities in its role as a subcontractor for a French consulting firm tasked by dos Santos to oversee the development of the public health system.

 Along with this, the government budget had grown over a decade to 69 billion dollars in 2012 through oil revenues.
 The International Monetary Fund reported that 32 billion in oil revenue went missing from the government's ledger before it was found spent on "quasi-fiscal activities".